engooo/when-baddy/README.md

 ## What It Does

-- Aggregates court availability from Alpha, NBC, and Pro1 venues
+- Aggregates court availability from known Sydney venues
 - Supports date-based lookups across the upcoming week
 - Shows per-timeslot court counts and pricing
 - Provides a manual refresh flow for fresh scrape results